Geodels/gospl/docs/inputfile.rst

 c. :yaml:`tout` is the output interval used to create model outputs,
 d. :yaml:`dt` is the model internal time step (the approach in *gospl* uses an implicit time step.
 e. :yaml:`tec` is the tectonic timestep interval used to update the tectonic meshes and perform the required displacements.
+e. :yaml:`strat` is the stratigraphic timestep interval used to update the stratigraphic record.

 .. important::
-  In cases where the specify :yaml:`dt` and :yaml:`tec` parameters are greater than :yaml:`tout`, they will automatically be rescaled to match with the output interval.
+  In cases where the specify :yaml:`dt`, :yaml:`strat` and :yaml:`tec` parameters are greater than :yaml:`tout`, they will automatically be rescaled to match with the output interval.
+The :yaml:`tec` parameter should be set to similar to the temporal time step used in your reconstruction (usually around 1Ma).
+This time step is used to perform the horizontal displacements.
+The vertical displacements are updated for each time step.
+When turn-on the stratal records will be output at the same time as the output ones, but the file will potentially contain multiple stratigraphic layers per output if :yaml:`strat` is lower than :yaml:`tout`.

 :yaml:`spl` key
 --------------------